-Self-taught Canadian artist Randy Hryhorczuk works in oil painting and linocut printmaking.
+Artist Randy Hryhorczuk works in oil painting and linocut printmaking.
 Working from an art studio in Whitby Ontario, Randy produces artwork in subjects including portrait, abstract, still life (pay phones, mall rides) and urban landscapes (billboards, street).
 For over 25 years, Randy has been involved in community based arts initiatives, art fairs and juried art exhibitions both as participating artist and as part of an organizing team.
+He is self-taught.

 In addition to his painting practice, Randy conducts multi-media art workshops as an established artist member with Vibe Arts in Toronto, and teaches painting through Station Gallery in Whitby, Ontario.
 Randy is a collector of artists work, focussing on Canadian Artists.
 He believes that supporting other artists’ strengthens the creative community while building vital relationships, and influencing friends and strangers to include original art in their home.

 Randy’s art has been collected throughout Canada, the United States, Great Britain and Guatemala.
 He has shown paintings at art galleries and fairs since 2000 in Canada, The United States and Germany.
-Randy has received recognition and awards, including the Silver Award from The Oshawa Art Associations (51st Annual Art Exhibition) at Robert McLaughlin Gallery for “Give This to Jack and Alice“, and oil painting of his baba and her two sisters on a family farm in Manitoba.
+Randy has received recognition and awards, including the Silver Award from The Oshawa Art Associations (51st Annual Art Exhibition) at Robert McLaughlin Gallery for “Give This to Jack and Alice“, an oil painting of his baba and her two sisters on their family farm in Manitoba.

 I grew up in the wild, rural countryside of B.C’s lower mainland.
 Forests and rivers were my childhood playground; endless summer days were spend exploring the woods, playing make-believe among the trees.
 A Love of comic books, Saturday morning cartoons and music fuelled creativity.